DS4PS/cpp-523-fall-2019/schedule.md

 Tributaries might also be specific practices like visualization or model diagnostics.
 You can build up expertise in these areas to get really good at a specific type of model that suits a specific type of research (in Psychology, for example, you would spend a lot of times learning to create and analyze interaction models so that you can deploy fancy factoral designs).

-The lecture notes for this class will focus entirely on the principles of basic regression.
+The lecture notes for this class will focus entirely on the principles of basic regression - the main branch on this river.
 We intentionally try to condense the topics covered so that you can develop an understanding of how a handful of core concepts all fit together (slopes, residuals, standard errors, hypothesis testing, control variables, and bias).

 As a result, lecture notes are good for understanding these topics, but will not include all of the relevant background concepts and all of the formulas, not reference more advanced models.
 It is good to find a textbook that you are comfortable with so you can review concepts and look something up.
 I have a couple on my shelf that I return to often to look up formulas or read-up on a model I am not familiar with.